stakater/trireme-kubernetes/README.md

 * A standalone agent/daemon on the node.
 * A container managed outside Kubernetes.

-More details on those [options and delpoyment configuration](https://github.com/aporeto-inc/trireme-kubernetes/tree/master/deployment)
+More details on those [options and deployment configuration](https://github.com/aporeto-inc/trireme-kubernetes/tree/master/deployment)

 ## Node authentication